acrlabs/simkube/docs/dev/contributing.md

     /ctrl      - Rust code for the `sk-ctrl` Kubernetes controller /docs      - Documentation
-    /driver    - Rust code for the `sk-driver` Simulation runner /images    - Dockerfiles for all components
+    /driver    - Rust code for the `sk-driver` Simulation runner /examples  - Example YAML files and other configs /images    - Dockerfiles for all components
     /k8s       - 🔥Config Python scripts for Kubernetes manifest generation /lib       - shared library code